Are you looking for some useful chicken idioms to use in your everyday English?

 - Meaning: a meal that is served at a large event and the food isn’t very good.

-- Example in a sentence: The food was nothing but a rubber chicken dinner.
+- Example in a sentence: I didn’t think the airplane food was very good.
+For me, it was nothing special.
+I agree, nothing, but a rubber chicken dinner if you ask me.

 14. Hen Fruit